SudhanshuAgarwal786/Appointy-Task-Tech-Domain/README.md

    ```
 5. Open Postman on your machine

-6. Now in your workspace type the URLs mentioned and test them for different POST & GET API calls.
+6. Now in your workspace type the URLs mentioned in the screenshots and test them for different POST & GET API calls.

 <p align="right">(<a href="#top">back to top</a>)</p>